Diablo IV: Best Warlock Build for Season of Infernal Chaos

 • Best leveling and early endgame build: Abyss Dread Claws with Shadowform

-Why Apocalypse is the best Warlock build right now
+Why Apocalypse is the best Warlock build

 Apocalypse wins because its damage ceiling is higher than the more comfortable Warlock variants.
-The build revolves around stacking your Apocalypse detonation quickly, then cashing that stack count into one huge clear or a brutal burst window on elites and bosses.
-In practice, that gives it better scaling than the older Dread Claws-focused setups once you are geared.
+Apocalypse is a Warlock Ultimate, and the build revolves around stacking your detonation quickly, then cashing that stack count into one huge clear or a brutal burst window on elites and bosses.
+The Annihilation upgrade is what pushes that payoff into endgame territory.

 The important part is not just the explosion itself.
-It is the way the build compresses damage into short, reliable windows.
-That matters in higher Pit tiers where lingering in melee or trading hits is what gets you killed.
-Hell Fracture and Hexplosion variants are still excellent for farming and general content, and some players will prefer their smoother flow, but the current endgame consensus still leans Apocalypse when the question is purely, “What is the strongest Warlock build?”
+It is the way the build compresses damage into short, reliable windows – which matters in higher Pit tiers, where lingering in melee or trading hits is what gets you killed.
+Hell Fracture, a Warlock Core skill, stays excellent for general farming because of its smoother flow, but for a pure “strongest Warlock build” question, Apocalypse is the answer once you are geared.

 The weak point is accessibility.
 Apocalypse feels underwhelming if you switch too early, and it is much less forgiving when your resource generation, Aspects, or defensive layers are incomplete.
 That is why the Dread Claws route still matters.